Kieran Dowell: International career

 After representing England at lower youth levels, Dowell was selected for the England under-20 team for the first time, making his debut in a 1–1 draw against Brazil alongside Everton teammate Dominic Calvert-Lewin.
 In May 2017, Dowell was selected for the England U20 in the 2017 FIFA U-20 World Cup.
 After setting up two goals in a 3–0 win over Argentina on Matchday 1 of the group stage, he scored the only goal against hosts South Korea, ensuring a place in the second round for England.
 He also started in the final, in which England beat Venezuela 1–0 for England's first triumph in a global tournament since their World Cup victory in 1966.

 Following the end of the 2017 FIFA U-20 World Cup, Dowell was called up to the England U21 squad, for whom he made his debut in a 1–1 draw with Netherlands U21 on 1 September 2017.

 On 27 May 2019, Dowell was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

 Personal life

-Born in Ormskirk, England, Dowell grew up supporting Everton, the team he would eventually play for, and idolised Mikel Arteta.
+Born in Ormskirk, England, Dowell grew up supporting Everton, the team he would eventually play for, and idolised former Everton midfielder Mikel Arteta.
 While at the academy, he was a ball-boy when he was 14.
 At 20, he moved out of his parents' house for an apartment.